devlubinets/laminas-init-module/README.md

 ## Features:
 * Add check to symbolic link
 * Add check to installed PHPStorm
-* Get path to module dir from Enviroment
+* Get path to module dir from Environment